 Mobile Unfriendliness

 Mobile unfriendliness refers to website designs and functionalities that do not work well on mobile devices.
-With the exponential increase in mobile users, search engines like Google have adopted a mobile-first indexing approach, which means your mobile site’s performance now significantly impacts your SEO rankings.
-Being mobile-unfriendly in this context is like having a brick-and-mortar store with a narrow entrance; you’re essentially shutting out a large segment of your potential audience.
+With more people using mobile devices, Google now uses mobile-first indexing.
+This means your mobile site’s performance greatly affects your SEO rankings.
+Being mobile-unfriendly is like having a store with a narrow entrance.
+You’re turning away a lot of potential customers.

 Common Mistakes